vmware-tanzu/tanzu-dev-portal/content/learningpaths/consulting-around-design-systems/following-through.md

 ## The LEGO trap

 One of the long-term risks that comes with using design systems is falling into what we affectionately call the LEGO trap.
-In a nutshell, the idea is that by giving practitioners a predefined set of solutions à la a design system (the LEGO set), they are no longer encouraged to develop creative solutions to problems, but rather, to follow directions.
+In a nutshell, the idea is that by giving practitioners a predefined set of solutions via a design system (the LEGO set), they are no longer encouraged to develop creative solutions to problems, but rather, to follow directions.
 This can be an easy trap to fall into, especially when using the existing patterns from a design system is rewarded with fast delivery and a polished UI.

 > When we’ve fallen into the LEGO trap, we find ourselves asking, _“What patterns exist in the system to solve this problem?”_ instead of asking, _“What patterns would offer the best solution to this problem?”_
 >
 > Problems get jammed into existing solutions, rather than solutions being crafted to solve problems—this is not where we want to be.

 As usual, there’s a fine line to walk here.
 Although we don’t want the existing design system to impede our crafting of the right experience for users, we also can’t go all "pimp my ride" with customizations either.
 In reality, these kinds of decisions should probably be… a balanced team approach (surprise!).
 Decide what your users need, talk as a team about the tradeoffs, and have a conversation.
-Maybe you use an out-of-the-box component that _mostly _works for v1, or maybe you have enough evidence that the juice is worth the custom squeeze.
+Maybe you use an out-of-the-box component that _mostly_ works for v1, or maybe you have enough evidence that the juice is worth the custom squeeze.
 And if it really is the latter, bring your juice to the design system team—it might be sweet enough to add to the system.

 ## Endurance

 Working with, in, and around design systems is rarely a short-term thing.
 More often it’s a long-term commitment organizations are making.
-No matter how long or at which stage of the design system lifecycle we are at, it’s important to stay vigilant and true to our processes; to ask the right questions; to accurately assess risk and effort; to check-in with each other when using alllll the loaded terminology; to constantly toe the line between out-of-the-box and custom solutions; and to be open with each other as we’re doing it.
+No matter how long or at which stage of the design system lifecycle we are at, it’s important to stay vigilant and true to our processes; to ask the right questions; to accurately assess risk and effort; to check-in with each other when using loaded terminology; to constantly toe the line between out-of-the-box and custom solutions; and to be open with each other as we’re doing it.

 If we don’t take the time to cover these bases, we run the risk of overlooking mountains of nuance, and learning only how to wield the system.
 What is much, much more important is the ability to wield an effective process for solving tough problems—and to know what to do when the right solution isn’t part of the LEGO set.